bioexcel/cwl-best-practice-guide/docs/devpractice/establish.md

 ### README

 A README.md file should always be included with a project.
 This should cover these basic topics:

-* Dependencies
-* Installation procedure
-* Basic Usage
+* What does this workflow do?
+* What (software) does it need to run?
+* How do you install it?
+* How do you use it?
 * Attribution, and contact details
 * License